 ketchup and mayonnaise mixed together.

-said, and stuck her tongue out afterwards.
-Warren looked back out
+stuck her tongue out at him.
+Warren looked back out the window.

-the window.
-The Skeith was scribbling something down on their
+The Skeith scribbled something down on their notepad

 Oh, wow, really?